conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 are breaking changes and **require** a new endpoint version.

+When a new version of an endpoint is created, then all new features will be added to the new version.

+Older versions of API endpoints are still considered supported and will receive bug fixes and security updates to their features but new features will not be backported to them.

 #### Experimental changes

 conda-store will expose experimental features within the `experimental` namespace.